Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 See also Couching

-A method used in modern stump work to produce a raised area.Padding with muslin on the reverse - click to enlarge
+A method used in modern stump work to produce a raised area.Padding with muslin on the reverse

 Baste muslin to the reverse and outline the design on the right side with backstitch.
 Make a slit in the muslin and stuff with cotton, pushing it well into the corners.
 Stitch together the slit in the muslin and trim away the excess.

 A method used raise areas of couched gold threads.
-Padding with string - click to enlarge
+Padding with string

 See also Couching

 Bring needle out at A and make a small stitch between B and C. Slide the needle through the bar just formed and holding the looped thread under the needle slide through again just to the right of the first stitch.
 Then make a horizontal stitch from D to E below the first and about the distance of one knot away, continue to make a row of stitches.
+Also known as double knot stitch, tied coral stitch, old english knot stitch and symrna stitch.

 A counted thread stitch.
-Parisian stitch - click to enlarge
+Parisian stitch

 Work from left to right make upright stitches over six and two threads alternately centred around the same thread.
 The second row is the same but the longer stitch is worked below the shorter and the shorter below the longer as shown.

-Parisian stitch - click to enlarge A variation is double Parisian stitch also known as old Parisian stitch.
+Double parisian A variation is double Parisian stitch also known as old Parisian stitch.
 It is similar to Parisian stitch but the stitches are worked in pairs and longer over nine and three threads.

 Pattern darning on evenweave fabrics allows intricate pattern to be created from simple running stitch.

 There is a worldwide history of this technique.
-In Mexico and Guaternala, pattern darning decorates women`s blouses with bold, geometric patterns.
+In Mexico and Guatemala, pattern darning decorates women`s blouses with bold, geometric patterns.
 In ancient Peru, geometric patterns were embroidered on the edges of large mantles and their descendants still decorate their ponchos with these patterns.
 There is also a strong European tradition of pattern darning, in Sweden, Southern Russia, the Ukraine and Greece.
 In the UK today , the technique is often combined with blackwork on table linen.

 See damask darning and huckaback darning.